List of Blue's Clues characters: Slippery Soap

-Slippery Soap (known as Slippery for short) (voiced by Cody Ross Pits from 1996-2001, Patrick Van Wagenen from 2001-2003 and Sean Hanley in 2004 in the original series and Jacob Soley in the reboot series) is a 5-year-old lavender-colored bar of soap who lives in the bathroom of the Blue's Clues house.
-He often has trouble standing upright and is known for shouting his catchphrase "Whoa!" whenever he slides around.
-He first appears in "What Does Blue Need?".
+Slippery Soap, usually called Slippery for short, (voiced by Cody Ross Pitts from 1996 to 2001, Patrick Van Wagenen from 2001 to 2003, and Sean Hanley in 2004 in the original series and Jacob Soley in the reboot series from seasons one to four and Lexi Perri in season five), is a lavender-colored bar of soap who lives in the bathroom of the Blue's Clues house.
+He often has trouble standing upright and is known for shouting "Whoa!" whenever he slides around.
 He is always surrounded by a trail of bubbles.
 He dreams of becoming the captain of a boat when he grows up and likes to wear a blue sailor cap with an anchor emblem on it.
 He is best friends with Tickety.
-Slippery is a mostly light lavender rectangular bar of soap that has rounded edges, a smaller-shaped dent in the front and back, and a pair of arms with three fingers on each hand.
-He has a pair of black eyes and a pink mouth.
-He is always surrounded at the bottom by a trail of translucent bubbles of various colors (usually purple).
+He is always surrounded at the bottom by a trail of translucent bubbles of various colors.
 In the original series, Slippery, Shovel, and Pail were the only main non-human characters with permanent eyebrows.

 Magenta

-Magenta (voiced by Koyalee Chanda in the original series and Diane Salema in the reboot series) is Blue's best friend, who is the same age as Blue and identical to her with the exception of a magenta fur coat and glasses.
-She is first shown in the episode "Blue's Story Time" but is not properly introduced until "Magenta Comes Over".
+Magenta (voiced by Koyalee Chanda in the original series and Diane Salema in the reboot series) is Blue's best friend, who is identical to Blue with the exception of a magenta fur coat and glasses.
 She is one of Blue's classmates at school and has visited the Blue's Clues house on special occasions.
-Magenta is shyer than Blue but shares the same playful and energetic attitude.
+Magenta is shyer than Blue but shares the same playful and fun attitude.

 Periwinkle

-Periwinkle (voiced by Cameron Bowen from 2000-2001, by Kenny Jim from 2001-2003, and by Jansen Panettiere in 2004 and Luxton Handspiker from 2021-2022 and currently by Peter Laurie in the reboot series) is a precocious 5-year-old male kitten from the city.
-In "Blue's Big Mystery", he makes his debut.
+Periwinkle, or simply Peri for short, (voiced by Cameron Bowen from 2000 to 2001, by Kenny Kim from 2001 to 2003, and by Jansen Panettiere in 2004, and Luxton Handspiker from 2021 to 2022 in the reboot series and by Peter Laurie from 2023 to 2024), is a male kitten from the city.
 His hobbies include performing magic tricks, putting on shows, and building forts.
-He is very outgoing and can speak unlike most of the other animal characters.
+He is very outgoing and can speak, unlike most animal characters.
 He is in a long-distance friendship with a purple bird from the city named Plum.
 He is a bilingual speaker.

 Rainbow Puppy

-Rainbow Puppy (voiced by Brianna Bryan) is a rainbow-colored dog who appears as Blue's new neighbor in Blue's Clues & You!.
+Rainbow Puppy (voiced by Brianna Bryan) is a bipedal rainbow-colored dog who appears as Blue's new neighbor in Blue's Clues & You!
 She is a charismatic, confident puppy from the city.

+Sprinkles

+Sprinkles (voiced by Joey Mazzarino) is Blue's baby brother and the co-host of the show added to the cast in the second season.
+Originally a plain white puppy, Sprinkles developed spots upon learning a few things.
+Sprinkles was created by two sisters, Ashleigh and Lacey Campion through a Nick Jr. competition.